longnca/coming-soon-page/README.md

-# 'Coming Soon' page built with HTML & CSS
+# 'Coming Soon' page built with HTML, CSS, and JS

 ## Overview